Chief-Buka/Team2/README.md

 ### Ghost - is_pacman_in_range()
 This function check if pacman is in a one block radius using get location from map.
 If pacman is it returns true!
 ### Ghost - attack()
+Ghost Attack will check whether or not it's possible for a ghost to attack pacman.
+To implement this, we call the function is_pacman_in_range() and if it returns true, then we know we can attack.
 ### Map - move()
 Moves a given component (Ghost or PacMan) to the given Location and updates the Map's data.
 This does not change the local Location values for the component, but updates each field related to their position on the board, as well as the components.
 ### Map - getLoc(Location loc)